-3. Background and rationale
+2. Background and rationale

 - Crypto assets can bring opportunities in terms of innovative digital services, alternative payment instruments or new funding mechanisms for Union companies.
 At the same time, the crypto assets' ecosystem evolves fast and its interconnectedness with the traditional financial system increases.
 It could pose risks to crypto-asset activities, financial institutions, consumers, investors and to the financial stability. - 2.
 Trust in the reliability of the financial system is crucial for its proper functioning and to contribute to the economy.
 Against this backdrop, there is a clear need to ensure that issuers of ARTs develop and implement appropriate CoI policies and procedures. - 3.
 Col policies and procedures should ensure that issuers of ARTs identify, prevent, manage and disclose Col. All the activities of the issuers of ARTs should be covered.
-This includes the issuance, processing, and redemption of ARTs as well as the investment or management of the reserve of assets.
+This includes the issuance, processing, and redemption of ARTs as well as the investment or management of the reserve of assets and any other business activities.
 The Col issuers of ARTs should take into account are the ones that could potentially be detrimental to the holders of ARTs or to the issuer itself.
-Col affecting or potentially affecting the interests of issuers may affect its performance and reputation and thus indirectly affect the interest of holders of ARTs. - 4.
-In order to provide for convergence of the requirements, the draft RTS on Col for issuers of ARTs that the EBA is proposing to issue is closely aligned with the RTS on Col for CASPs elaborated by ESMA.
-Some differences nevertheless exist, which are justified by the different activities involved.
-This is the case for instance regarding the management of Col towards the holder of ARTs as the final distribution of ARTs to the economy and investors is usually performed by CASPs. - 5.
-The draft RTS also draw on a number of sources including the MiFID framework on CoI, because of the similarities of business models with issuers of financial instruments and the requirements under CRD, to ensure a cross sectoral consistency.
-They also draw on the provisions of the EBA's Guidelines on internal governance under the IFD (Directive 2019/2034), the Guidelines on outsourcing arrangements as well as the crowdfunding rules on Col. - 6.
+Col affecting or situations that could potentially affect the interests of issuers may affect its performance and reputation and thus directly or indirectly affect the interest of holders of ARTs. - 4.
+In order to provide for convergence of the requirements, the draft RTS on Col for issuers of ARTs that EBA is mandated to develop is closely aligned with the RTS on Col for CASPs elaborated by ESMA.
+Some differences between the two RTS nevertheless exist, which are justified by the different activities of issuers of ARTs and CASPs.
+This is the case for instance regarding the management of Col towards the holders of ARTs as the final distribution of ARTs to the economy and investors is usually performed by CASPs, while the reserve of assets is managed by the issuer.
+When elaborating this Final report some amendments have been made to align further the RTS with the one elaborated by ESMA, where appropriate, to provide for further convergence of requirements. - 5.
+The draft RTS also draw on a number of legal frameworks already in place, including the MiFID framework on CoI, because of the similarities of business models with issuers of financial instruments and also the requirements under CRD, to ensure cross sectoral consistency.
+They also draw on the provisions of the EBA's Guidelines on internal governance under Directive 2019/2034, the EBA Guidelines on outsourcing arrangements as well as the crowdfunding rules on Col. - 6.
 The draft RTS take into account the principle of proportionality.
-The policies and procedures of the issuer should be commensurate with its size, internal organisation, and to the group where applicable.
-They should also be relevant to its business model, suitable for the nature, scale and complexity of its activities and sufficient to effectively achieve the objectives of Article 32(1) of MiCAR.
+The policies and procedures of the issuer should be commensurate to its size, internal organisation, and the group it belongs to, where applicable.
+They should also be relevant to its business model, suitable for the nature,